beyarkay/masters-thesis/src/01_introduction.md

 - The Appendix has several sections, none of which are required for the thesis but which are presented for the interested reader: Appendix
   \ref{app:additional-analysis} contains some additional analysis, Appendix
-  \ref{app:additional-figures} contains additional figures, and Appendix
+  \ref{app:additional-figures} contains additional figures, Appendix
-  \ref{app:additional-tables} contains additional tables.
+  \ref{app:additional-tables} contains additional tables, and Appendix
+  \ref{app:the-human-hand} contains anatomical details about the human hand.